 How "democratic" is Congress?

-The US Senate has 100 members, 2 from each of the 50 states, regardless of the population of those states.
+The US Senate thus has 100 members, two from each of the 50 states.
 Non-state territories like Puerto Rico and the District of Columbia have no senators.

-If we sort the states from largest to smallest and then graph them with (cumulative) number of senators on the horizontal axis and (cumulative) population on the vertical axis, we see how unevenly the population is distributed among senate "districts" (i.e., states).
+If we sort the states from largest to smallest in terms of population and then graph them with (cumulative) number of senators on the horizontal axis and (cumulative) population on the vertical axis, we see how unevenly the population is distributed among senate "districts" (i.e., states).

 The 9 largest states account for 50% of the country's population.
 Half of the Senate represents about 83% of the population, while the other half represents another 16%.
 1% has no representation whatsoever in the Senate.